 - It also enables the meat to retain more water through osmosis (see, that middle school bio class was useful after all!) which will result in the meat being “plump” and tender as well as a lot easier on the chewing.

-And for more fun facts on the magic, history and science of salt, check out this list of 15 fascinating facts about salt.
+And for more fun facts on the magic, history and science of salts, check out our guide to the many different kinds of salt.

 What Meats Can I Tenderize and Which Method Should I Use?

 You can see there are plenty of great ways to make a tough cut tender.
 Which one you choose depends on what kind of meat you’re preparing and how much time you have.

 And of course, you’re not going to be using any of these methods with the high-end cuts which are tender and fat-rich to begin with and require a different approach entirely with cooking and grilling.